Reproductive justice: The American Civil Liberties Union

+The American Medical Association

+In their Journal of Ethics, the American Medical Association (AMA) has published articles speaking out against the practice of shackling pregnant prisoners.
+They assert that because correctional facilities were originally designed as male-centered institutions, in modern day they often neglect the needs of incarcerated women.
+These needs include adequate reproductive health care.
+The AMA argues that for incarcerated women, pregnancy and birth are handled in ways that would be unacceptable in other circumstances.
+The shackling of women during pregnancy and labor is a primary example of this phenomenon.

+Other Advocacy Efforts

 Women on Waves

-Women on Waves is a Dutch non-profit organization that utilizes the principal of international waters to combat restrictive abortion laws around the globe.
+Women on Waves is a Dutch non-profit organization that utilizes the principle of international waters to combat restrictive abortion laws around the globe.
 Women on Waves travels to different countries with strict abortion restrictions and brings patients 12 miles off shore, the distance required to avoid penal restrictions in a country.
 This organization utilizes international waters as a loophole to provide reproductive autonomy to women who would otherwise be unable to access safe abortion.

 Comprehensive Sex Education Policy

 Many reproductive justice organizations advocate for standardized and informative sexual health education in schools around the world.
-In the US, sexual health education can often be a controversial and politicized topic; this can result in some students in conservative states receiving misinformation or in the deliberate exclusion of curriculum that addresses key aspects of sexuality and reproductive health.
-Ensuring that sexual health curriculum is standardized and medically accurate would likely result in fewer unwanted pregnancies, STI rates, and overall provide individuals with the resources necessary to make informed decisions about their reproductive health.
+In the United States, sexual health education is often a controversial and politicized topic, and curriculum varies widely from state to state.
+This means students in some states receive misinformation, and curriculum that addresses key aspects of sexuality and reproductive health is sometimes deliberately excluded.
+Standardized and medically accurate sexual health curriculum results in fewer unwanted pregnancies and lower STI rates because it provides students with the resources necessary to make informed decisions about their reproductive health.